 Scroll to the bottom of this post to the “Shop This Story” section to find some of my suggestions as to which are the best in each category.
-The appliances included are based on what I, family members, or my friends have and love as well as some of the top-rated devices considering quality and cost.
+The appliances included are based on what I, family members, or my friends have and love, as well as some of the top-rated devices based on quality and cost.

 Blenders pulverize fruits and vegetables entirely.
 They process everything you add and as their name suggests, blend it all together producing a thick, voluminous substance.
 That’s why they are the go-to kitchen appliance for smoothies.
-From a wellness perspective, what’s most beneficial about blenders is that (because you are using fruits and veggies in their entirety, ) fiber is retained.
-With a blender, you can also add ingredients of different textures like seeds, nuts, and powders to increase your nutritional intake.
+From a wellness perspective, what’s most beneficial about blenders is that because you are using fruits and veggies in their entirety, fiber is retained.
+With a blender, you can also add ingredients of different textures like seeds, nuts, and powders for more nutrition.
 Blenders are mighty machines that can handle everything from making a smoothie to whipping up a soup to crushing ice.

 It’s is important to know that there are two types of juicers, centrifugal and masticating.

-Centrifugal juicers are more commonly found in at-home kitchens because of their easy to store, upright designs and because they are more affordable.
-A few years back, the most significant debate regarding this type of juicer was about their tendency to heat your produce due to the grinding process in which they use.
+Centrifugal juicers are more commonly found in home kitchens because of their easy to store, upright designs and affordability.
+A few years back, there was debate about centrifugal juicers’ tendency to heat your produce due to the grinding process they use.
 That heat has been shown to affect the nutritional value of the juice.
-Juices made from centrifugal juicers can only be stored for 24-48 hours versus the ability to store juices from a masticating juicer for 72 hours.
-Either way, it’s honestly best to drink your juice freshly made as soon as possible.
-(Making your juice one night before is acceptable and is a great time-saving hack.)
+Juices made from centrifugal juicers can only be stored for 24-48 hours, versus juices from a masticating juicer, which can be stored for 72 hours.
+Either way, it’s best to drink your juice as soon as possible, when it’s freshly made, although making your juice up to one night before is acceptable and a great time-saving hack.

 Masticating juicers crush and press produce slowly, breaking down fruits and vegetables to create a cold-pressed juice.
-These juicers are considered to be superior, according to certain research because the liquid produced is supposed to retain higher nutrient content.
-Masticating juicers do also produce more fluid each session and because there is no heat involved the juice will last longer, but these machines work slower and come at a much higher price point.
+According to research, these juicers are superior because the liquid produced retains higher nutrient content.
+Masticating juicers also produce more liquid and because there is no heat involved, the juice will last longer, but these machines work slower and come at a much higher price point.

-I want to add that I don’t think anyone needs to go out and buy anything new to start our challenge next Monday.
+I want to add that I don’t think anyone needs to go out and buy anything new to start our challenge.
 Use what you already have at home until you decide you’re ready to invest in an upgrade.
 I’ll be sharing how to make celery juice using both methods in my next post.